stflavian/RETMAP/docs/manual/units.md

     for the input and output files, respectively.
 The keyword `POTENTIAL_UNITS` only applies to the data read from characteristics.
 Moreover, it accepts an entry for each input data file.
 The keyword `OUTPUT_POTENTIAL_UNITS` is used for both writing the results to files and plotting the results.
-However, the `cappa.out` file will still use the standard units.
+However, the `retmap.out` file will still use the standard units.
 Only one output unit can be provided.

     __Options__: _kJ/mol_, _J/mol_